Cooper Marody: College

 Marody began his collegiate for the Michigan Wolverines during the 2015–16 season.
 He recorded his first career goal and assist in his debut on October 16, 2015, against Mercyhurst.
 In his freshman season he recorded 10 goals and 14 assists in 32 games.
-He missed over a month of action after suffering with mononucleosis.
+He missed over a month of action after suffering from mononucleosis.
 During the 2016–17 season, Marody recorded five goals and ten assists in 18 games.
 He was ruled academically ineligible for the first semester, and returned in time for the 2016 Great Lakes Invitational (GLI).
 He recorded his first career hat-trick and multi-goal game on February 3, 2017, against Ohio State.
 Following his outstanding performance, he was named the Big Ten Third Star of the Week for the week ending February 7, 2017, earning his first weekly award.

 During the 2017–18 season, Marody was the Big Ten Scoring Champion, recording 16 goals and 35 assists in 40 games.
 His 51 points led the Big Ten and ranked sixth in the NCAA, while his 35 assists ranked first in the Big Ten and third in the NCAA.
 He became the third Wolverine to earn the Big Ten scoring title, following Zach Hyman (2015) and Kyle Connor (2016).
 From October 27 to November 18, he posted an eight-game multi-point streak, registering four goals and 15 assists during that span.
 He became the first Wolverines player to record multiple points in eight consecutive games since Brian Wiseman during the 1993–94 season.
 He was named the Big Ten First Star of the Week for the week ending January 3, 2018.
 He recorded four points, including his second career hat-trick to help Michigan claim third place in the 2018 GLI, and was named to the all-tournament team.
 He was nominated for the Hobey Baker Award, however he did not finish as a top 10 finalist.
 Following an outstanding season with the Wolverines, he was named to the All-Big Ten First Team, and was named an AHCA Second Team All-American.

 During the 2018 Big Ten men's ice hockey tournament, Marody recorded three assists in the quarterfinals against Wisconsin.
-During the semifinals against Ohio State he recorded both of Michigan's goals, however the Wolverines lost the game in overtime.
+During the semifinals against Ohio State, he recorded both of Michigan's goals, however, the Wolverines lost the game in overtime.
 During the 2018 NCAA Division I men's ice hockey tournament, Marody scored two goals, including the game-winning goal in the regional semifinals against Northeastern.
 During the Regional finals against Boston University, Marody scored one goal to help Michigan advance to the Frozen Four for the first time since 2011.